 You can also make this more challenging by using weights as you do the squat.
 However, squats with weights are best avoided if you have a bad back or are prone to injury in that area as this loads the spine further.3

 - Hold one dumbbell in each hand as you do the exercise.
 Begin with your elbows bent, dumbbells just below the ears, at shoulder height.

 - Lower yourself into a squat the way you would for a basic squat, taking care to align your body as you did before.

 - As you do this, go down till where your elbows touch the top of your knees.
 You may not be able to do this immediately but work toward it.
 Just be sure to retain your dumbells and elbows in the same position throughout, even as you engage your core and use your hip and leg muscles to lower yourself without losing form.

-- Rise up exhaling, pushing into the floor through your heels till you are standing again.
+- Rise up exhaling, pushing into the floor through

 3. Back Squats With Barbell